3 Days 2 Nights Mt. Kinabalu Climb Via Ferrata + Highland Resort Stay (Low's Peak Circuit) ~ Kinabalu Park, Sabah Borneo

 Your extra luggage can be stored at Kinabalu Park HQ at a nominal fee of MYR 12 per piece prior climb.

 3 Days 2 Nights Mt.
-Kinabalu Climb Via Ferrata + Heritage Resort Stay (Low's Peak Circuit)~ valid until 31st December 2017 (Rates based on per person per package)
+Kinabalu Climb Via Ferrata + Highland Resort Stay (Low's Peak Circuit)

 Note(s): Please be advised that there are an exhaustive list of other agents selling mount kinabalu climb packages at different prices.
 Do shop around for the most suitable package for you.